intel/oneAPI-Ultrasound-Beamforming-Library/README.md

     $ src/easy_app data/linearProbe_IPCAI_128-2.mock data/linearProbe_IPCAI_128-2_0.raw

 Note: If you run it on Intel discrete GPU, you need to run `export IGC_EnableDPEmulation=1` before running above command.
+Or if you have multiple GPUs, you could use `sycl-ls` to list all the available devices.
+Then choose one to run, for example
+    $ export SYCL_DEVICE_FILTER=ext_oneapi_level_zero:gpu:1

 ### (3) See the result and performance